clueson/Portfolio/readme.txt

 improved versions of IPropertyNotyfyChange interface, Prism' own commanding pattern and much more!

- ***** WCF application Using SOAP and entity frameworks ****** A test application created in WPF webforms,  using WCF, c#, and XAML and entity frameworks leveraging xaml to creat a webpage that access a sql database file on a host connection (simulated) using a soap envelope.
+ ***** WCF application Using SOAP and entity frameworks ****** A test responsive application created in WPF webforms,  using WCF, c#, and XAML and entity frameworks leveraging xaml to creat a webpage that access a sql database file on a host connection (simulated) using a soap envelope.
 To run, create two instances of visual studio and then run "EmployeeService" and the in the other instance of visual studio run "EmployeeBrowserApp".